Hashimoto's Disease Treatment

 If you have hypothyroidism as a result of Hashimoto’s disease, thyroid hormone therapy is needed since proper dosage usually corrects any symptoms due to thyroid hormone deficiency.
 Thyroid hormone therapy is not needed if the thyroid is functioning normally, since it doesn’t help with symptoms in that setting.

 Treatment of hypothyroidism caused by Hashimoto’s disease generally consists of taking a single daily tablet of levothyroxine.
-It is essential to take them as prescribed each day.
-Older patients who may have underlying heart disease are usually started on a low dose of levothyroxine and gradually increased, while younger, healthy patients can be started on full replacement doses at once if the blood work shows that it’s necessary.
+It is essential to take this medication as prescribed each day.
+Older patients who may have underlying heart disease are usually started on a low dose of levothyroxine that is gradually increased, while younger, healthy patients can be started on a full dose right away if the blood work shows that it’s necessary.

 Your health care professional will need to precisely adjust your hormone dosage based on lab tests, since the body is sensitive to even small changes in thyroid hormone levels.